phillipclarke29/learnrails/README.md

 Learning rails
 ==

-learning rails with a gret tutorial
+learning rails with a great tutorial